 Who are the RIGHTEOUS?

 The term Righteous comes from the Bible, which states that "whoever saves a life saves the whole world" and it was applied for the first time in Israel with reference to those who rescued Jews from Nazi persecution in Europe.
-The concept of Righteous has been used again to recall the attempts to stop the extermination of the Armenians in Turkey in 1915 and by extension to all those, anywhere in the world, who have tried or are trying to prevent crimes of genocide, to defend human rights in extreme situations, or that struggle to safeguard memory from the recurring attempts to deny the truth about the persecutions.
+The concept of Righteous has been used again to recall the attempts to stop the extermination of the Armenians in Turkey in 1915 and by extension to all those, anywhere in the world, who have tried or are trying to prevent crimes of genocide, to defend human rights - first of all human dignity - in extreme situations, or that struggle to safeguard memory from the recurring attempts to deny the truth about the persecutions.

 How the COMMITTEE FOR THE GARDENS OF THE RIGHTEOUS WORLDWIDE was formed